bhuisgen/zabbix-monitor/README.md

 If no server is found in the configuration file, *zabbix-monitor* will show you a startup modal to declare it.

-Install the package dependencies and run the build:
+Install the package dependencies and build the project:

-    $ npm install
+    $ yarn install
-    $ grunt build
+    $ yarn run build

 You can now copy all files in the *dist/* directory into your web server directory and browse the web page *index.html*.